MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-v1.md

 **`ResourceGroupName`** - **Resource group**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide the name of a resource group to monitor in the subscription.
+Provides the name of a resource group to monitor in the subscription.
 <!-- :::editable-content-end::: -->
 <br>